sedstr/starbase/README.md

 7. Select the most recent
 8. Save as a new blueprint

-Catapilla V2 has a lot more bolts
+Caterpilla V2 has a lot more bolts

 This is my original work, but I require no attribution or thanks.